ryanlaics/RECTSI/README.md

 ### Running Experiments

 To run experiments and compute metrics for deep imputation methods, use the `run_imputation.py` script.
-Here's an example command:
+Here`s an example command:

 ```bash
 python run_imputation.py --config config/rectsi/air36.yaml
 ```

-For experiments with the PEMS datasets, adjust the `subdataset_name` value in the `pems.yaml` configuration file to match the specific dataset ('PEMS-04',`PEMS-07',`PEMS-11').
+For experiments with the PEMS datasets, adjust the `subdataset_name` value in the `pems.yaml` configuration file to match the specific dataset (`PEMS-04`,`PEMS-07`,`PEMS-11`).

 ## Acknowledgements